frankiejgit/podman_gcp_tutorial/README.md

 ### Overview

-The great thing about using Podman, in addition to the benefits listed above, is that it is a drop-in replacement for docker.
+The great thing about using Podman is that it is a drop-in replacement for Docker.
 The experience in building, pushing and deploying container images is exactly the same.

 ```bash
 # To get our app to Artifact Registry